femarques/curriculum/README.md

 #### Key achievements

-- Analyzed data for a R&R (reproducibility and repeatability) study of a novel non-invasive intra-cranial pressure sensor;
+- Analyzed data for a R&R (reproducibility and repeatability) study for a novel non-invasive intra-cranial pressure sensor;
-- Analyzed data for a diabetes x non-invasive ICP signal study performed by UFSCar and brain4care;
+- Analyzed data for a diabetes x non-invasive ICP signal study conduced by UFSCar and brain4care;
 - Backend API for querying patient's multi parametric signals, for visualisation purposes - designed a graph compression algorithm to limit the amount of points retrieved based on client's screen resolution.